Sleeping Pills: Uses, Side Effects & Addiction Risk

 How long sleeping pills stay in your system and show up in a drug test depends on the test.
 Sleeping pills may be detected in:

-If you or a loved one is struggling with sleeping pill dependency, The Recovery Village Palm Beach can help.
+If you or a loved one is struggling with sleeping pill dependency, The Recovery Village Palm Beach at Baptist Health can help.
 Call us today to learn how we can help you get your days and nights back in order.

 Chong, Yinong; Fryar, Cheryl D. and Gu, Qiuping.
 “Prescription Sleep Aid Use Among Adults: United States, 2005–2010” Centers for Disease Control and Prevention, August 2013.
 Accessed August 19, 2019.